Updated: Jun 4

 Crack 6 eggs into the clementine mixture and pulse the food processor until both ingredients are thoroughly combined.

 Now you can add everything else into the food processor at once.
-This is the start of 1 1/4 cup almond flour with 1 tsp baking powder which was poured onto the clementines.

 Then I sprinkled in 1 cup coconut sugar.